phol/docs/content/en/docs/import/jupyter.md

 type: book
 ---

-In this guide, we'll **learn how to blog in Academic using Jupyter Notebooks**.
+In this guide, we'll **learn how to blog in Wowchemy using Jupyter Notebooks**.

 Here's a snippet from a Jupyter notebook, for example: